NVIDIA/NVFlare/docs/programming_guide/fl_clients/client_api.rst

    :linenos:
    :caption: fl_model.py

-Users only need to get the required information from this data structure, run local training, and put the results back into this data structure to be aggregated on the aggregator side.
+Users only need to obtain the required information from this received FLModel, run local training, and put the results in a new FLModel to send back to the controller.

 For a general use case, there are three essential methods for the Client API:

 * `init()`: Initializes NVFlare Client API environment.
 * `receive()`: Receives model from NVFlare side.
 * `send()`: Sends the model to NVFlare side.

 Users can use these APIs to change their centralized training code to federated learning, for example: